 The project can at any time be assembled into a range of different formats through the Build Manuscript tool.
-Natively, novelWriter supports Open Document, HTML5, and various flavours of Markdown.
+Natively, novelWriter supports Open Document, Microsoft Word Document (known as Office Open XML), HTML5, and various flavours of Markdown.
+You can also generate a PDF document.

-The HTML5 format is suitable for conversion by a number of other tools like Pandoc, or for importing into word processors if the Open Document format isn't suitable.
-The Open Document format is supported by most office type applications.
+The HTML5 format is suitable for conversion by a number of other tools like Pandoc, or for importing into word processors if the Open Document or Word Document format isn't suitable.
+The Open Document format is supported by most office type applications, so is the Word Document format.
 In addition, printing is also possible.
-Print to PDF is available from the print dialog.

 For advanced processing, you can export the content of the project to a JSON file.
 This is useful if you want to write your own custom processing script in for instance Python, as the entire novel can be read into a Python dictionary with a couple of lines of code.
-The JSON file can be populated with either HTML formatted text, or with the raw text as typed into the novel documents.
+The JSON file can be populated with either HTML formatted text, or with the raw text as typed it into the novel documents.